Flaco (owl): Attempts to recapture

+Survival outside captivity

 Local birders and zoo officials speculated that Flaco would have a difficult time surviving after such a long time in captivity, since he did not have reason to develop his flight and hunting skills in that time.
-There were no reports of him eating in his first several days after escape but on February 10 he produced a mass of undigested animal parts called a pellet, which owls regurgitate some time after eating.
-The Wildlife Conservation Society (WCS), the organization which runs the Central Park Zoo and other zoos in the area, released a statement on February 12 saying that its staff had observed improved flight skills and had seen Flaco successfully hunting and eating.
+A representative for the International Owl Center said his flying appeared to be unsteady, and that he "looked stressed" at first.
+There were no reports of him eating in his first several days after escape, but, on February 10, he was observed producing a pellet, a mass of undigested animal parts that owls regurgitate after eating.
+With the news that he had hunted successfully, some people who followed the story began to argue against efforts to return him to the zoo.
+Activists used the hashtag #freeflaco on social media and circulated a petition to the zoo.
+The Wildlife Conservation Society (WCS), the organization which runs the Central Park Zoo and other zoos in the area, released a statement on February 12 saying that its staff observed improved flight skills and saw Flaco successfully hunting and eating.
 With recapture less urgent to his survival, and concerned that aggressive methods might scare him to an area where he is either less able to take care of himself or less visible, WCS said zoo staff would scale back and redesign their efforts.
-Later the same week, the WCS said another attempt to use bait and eagle-owl calls failed, and would stop trying to capture him, but would continue to monitor his well-being and be prepared to try to intervene if necessary.
-With the news that he had hunted successfully, a petition began to allow Flaco to remain free.
+Later the same week, after another attempt to use bait and eagle-owl calls failed, the WCS said they would stop trying to capture him and instead monitor his well-being, which they continued to do throughout the year.

+In November 2023, Flaco ventured outside of Central Park for the first time since February.
+He was seen in a sculpture garden in the East Village neighborhood of Manhattan and, later, on the Lower East Side.
+Though his movement may have been triggered by the New York City Marathon or mobbing by crows, November is part of the breeding season for his species and he may have been looking for a mate.
+There are no wild Eurasian eagle-owls in the vicinity, but there are members of a similar species, great horned owls, including one named Geraldine who has frequented Central Park.
+He returned to the park after a week, but made additional forays outside, including several stops outside windows on city buildings.
+The Wall Street Journal described him as a "peeping tom" after Flaco was recorded multiple times staring through people's windows during this time, including the window of playwright Nan Knighton.